What is the difference between official and unofficial?

 Will a hold on my account prevent the release of my transcripts?

-Yes, a business or library hold may prevent the release of your transcripts.
+Yes, a hold may prevent the release of your transcripts.
 You will be notified upon the receipt of your transcript request form if your account has a hold.

 Do you send transcripts electronically?

-No, Trocaire College does not currently send transcripts electronically through a secured service.
+Yes, Trocaire College sends transcripts electronically through a secured service.

 Do you charge a fee to process transcripts?